 Why We Chose It: With both group and private instruction available, IChessU offers live instruction within a dedicated teaching platform to help students progress toward their personal goals in the game of chess.

 Group or private lessons available

-Free evaluation lesson
+Free trial lesson